spacetelescope/jdaviz/docs/cubeviz/notebook.rst

 ***********************************
-Using CubeViz in a Jupyter Notebook
+Using Cubeviz in a Jupyter Notebook
 ***********************************

 Words go here